datstartup/ubuntuopenbox/Waiting/2020-06-09-Install-And-Configure-Transmission-Server.md

   - Transmission
   - Raspberry Pi
 ---

 Why another Transmission guide:
 1. This is my seft note.
-2. With more comprehensive information about permission.
+2. This guide focus on giving more comprehensive information about permission.

 ### Installation